 - Construction materials

-MACH Engineering molds the perfect scrubber solution to your current industrial system.
-Our engineers thoroughly review your specifications and specific application to recommend the most suitable packing materials, design, and process.
+MACH Engineering molds the perfect scrubber solution for your current industrial system.
+Our engineers thoroughly review your specifications and specific application to recommend the most suitable packing materials, SO2 scrubber design, and process.

 Contact MACH Engineering for SO2 Scrubbers

 MACH Engineering wants to help your business achieve workplace compliance with sulfur dioxide emissions.
-Our wet scrubbers mold to your existing equipment as an upgrade to safety and recycling efforts.
+Our SO2 removal systems mold to your existing equipment as an upgrade to safety and recycling efforts.
 We offer both complete scrubber systems and components, such as tower packing and internals.
-Contact MACH Engineering today for more information about our products and process simulation services.
+Contact MACH Engineering online or call us at (281) 550-3232 today for more information about our products and process simulation services.